-EN 12003 ENGLISH COMPOSITION I - A course that enables the student to write with a purpose and express himself through written communication by logical presentation of ideas.
+EN 12003 ENGLISH COMPOSITION I - A course that enables students to write with a purpose and express themselves through written communication by logical presentation of ideas.
 Emphasis will be placed on acceptable grammatical options, appropriate usage, variety in sentence and paragraph structures, as well as organizational patterns, and on content.
-Prerequisite: A grade of "C" or better in Fundamentals of Composition, ACT score of 19 or above, or ASSET score of 45 or above or a COMPASS score between 75-100.
+Prerequisite: A grade of "C" or better in Introduction to Composition, ACT score of 19 or above, or ASSET score of 45 or above or a COMPASS score between 75-100.
 Students must make "C" or better in this course to earn an associate degree.